Murder Ballads Are Verses Set To Some Of The Most Haunting Stories Told In Music

 All those songs are below.

-All the songs heard on Music 101 this week:
+All the songs heard on this episode of Music 101:

 Dock Boggs | “Pretty Polly”